 The lenses in a pair of prescription glasses are like the engine in a car.
 Prescription lenses are the heart of what makes a pair of glasses provide the sharp, clear vision your eye doctor wants you to have.
 A fancy frame that is comfortable is a wonderful thing, but without quality lenses, they are useless.
 Modern technology is constantly advancing amazing new lens features and abilities, so that eyeglass wearers can customize their glasses to deliver vision, protection, and comfort in all aspects of their life.

 The eye care industry has so many different innovators and advancements that it can be challenging to keep up with what is available.
 It is also difficult to determine what kind of lens is right for you.
-At The Eye Doctors, our team of opticians are highly educated, experienced, and trained on all modern lens applications.
+At True Eye Experts, our team of opticians is highly educated, experienced, and trained on all modern lens applications.
 They are here to help design the perfect pair of glasses.

 We prefer to compartmentalize the makeup of a prescription lens into four different categories: